kyrel/scrumaster/README.md

 `npm run lint`

-Run the ESLint checks
+to run the ESLint checks

 `npx stylelint "**/*.vue" "**/*.scss"`

-Run the Stylelint checks
+to run the Stylelint checks

 ## Features implemented